ntnhut/LeetSolve/docs/source/intro.md

 As you work through the coding challenges in this book, you'll **learn new skills**, **improve your problem-solving abilities**, and **develop your confidence as a programmer**.

 The challenges in this book are picked from **leetcode.com**.
 I keep the challenges' titles unchanged so you can easily find it there.
 I chose the ones that are not too difficult and do not require much effort and determination to solve.
 Each challenge comes with a detailed solution, explaining the logic behind the solution and how to implement it in C++.
-You can also read this book online at [leetsolve.com](https://leetsolve.com).

 ## Leetcode